con/catenate/conboarding.md

 No CON centralized IM ATM, only per project and for different communities.

+0. CON-internal: by invitation (ask someone for a URL) after you get on matrix.io.
 1. DANDI slack workspace: registration comes with registering a user on https://dandiarchive.org.
 Then user needs to be invited to "internal" room.
 2. ReproNIM slack workspace (ask Yarik)
 3. DataLad matrix.io: [public room](https://matrix.to/#/#datalad:matrix.org), [internal](not-sure-if-not-private)